lo-maxwell/react-virtual-garden/blog.md

 Guest mode: Should have a level/xp/money etc cap, and some warnings that guest mode is local only; allow users to port their guest mode account into an online account (with the cap)

 TODO:
-SQS queue for rate limiting between backend and lambda?
+Restocking immediately starts the timer, instead of waiting for items to be under stock amount SQS queue for rate limiting between backend and lambda?
 Fix login screen, allow creation in a different user flow, allow resetting password Fix guest mode banners